ibm-cloud-docs/power-iaas/modifying-instance.md

 #### Attaching an existing volume to a VSI
 {: #attach-existing-vol}

+To attach an existing volume to a VSI, complete the following steps:

 1. On the **Storage** tab, click **Attach existing** in the Storage volumes section.
-The Attach storage volumes panel is displayed with a list of existing storage volumes.
+The Attach storage volumes panel is displayed with a list of the existing storage volumes.

-2. Select the storage volumes that you want to add to the VSI.
+2. From the list of the existing storage volumes, select the storage volumes that you want to attach to the VSI.
 If the **Mixed storage pools in virtual server instances** warning message is displayed, select the following checkboxes:
-    - *I acknowledge snapshots and clones will fail when performed on a set of volumes that are on mixed pools*.
+    - **I acknowledge snapshots and clones will fail when performed on a set of volumes that are on mixed pools**
-    - *I acknowledge volume replication across mixed storage pools will require managing multiple volume replication groups when enabled*.
+    - **I acknowledge volume replication across mixed storage pools will require managing multiple volume replication groups when enabled**

 3. Click **Attach volume**.

-Attaching storage volumes to a virtual server instance is an asynchronous operation.
-Before you use the storage volume, refresh the VSI details page and check the status of the selected storage volume to confirm that it is successfully attached to the virtual server instance.
-If the volume is still not attached, you must make another attachment request.
+Attaching storage volumes to a VSI is an asynchronous operation.
+Before you use the storage volume, refresh the VSI details page and check the status of the selected storage volume to confirm that the volume is attached to the VSI.
+If the volume is not attached, use the **Attach existing** option again from the **Storage** tab
 {: note}

-#### Creating a new storage volume for a VSI
+#### Creating a storage volume for a VSI
 {: #create-new-vol}

+To create a storage volume and attach it to a VSI, complete the following steps:

 1. On the **Storage** tab, click **Create volume** in the Storage volumes section.
 The Create volume panel is displayed.

-2. Enter the **Name**, and **User tags** (optional) for the storage volume.
+2. Enter the **Name** and **User tags** (optional) for the storage volume.

 3. Select the required storage tier from the **Tier** list.

-4. Enter the **Number of volumes**, and **Size** of the storage volume.
+4. Enter the **Number of volumes** and **Size** of the storage volume.

 5. Set **Shareable** to **On** to allow multiple virtual instances to write data to the same data volume.